openedx/edx-platform/docs/en_us/shared/browsers.rst

 * Firefox

-The edX Platform is routinely tested and verified on the current and previous version of each of these browsers, but we generally encourage the use of and fully support only the latest version.
+The edX Platform is routinely tested and verified on the current and previous version of each of these browsers.
+We generally encourage the use of and fully support only the latest version.

-This page is updated as new major operating system and browser versions are released.
-All point releases are supported unless noted; these occasional exceptions are based on specific bug fixes or feature updates.
+This information is updated as new major operating system and browser versions are released.
+All point releases are supported unless noted; occasional exceptions are based on specific bug fixes or feature updates.

 ***********************************
 The edX Learning Management System
 ***********************************

-The following table shows operating system and browser support for the Learning Management System, which students and course staff use to interact with courseware.
+The following table shows operating system and browser support for the edX Learning Management System, which students and course staff use to interact with course content.

 .. list-table::
    :widths: 20 10 10 10 10 10